By the Brandfire Team | Last updated: April 2026

 A pilot proposal.
 Proposing a bounded pilot with a clear decision gate at month six or nine reduces perceived risk.
 It also gives you real data to build the full business case, rather than projections alone.

-What is a realistic ROI for a loyalty programme?
+What is a realistic ROI for a loyalty program?

-A well-designed programme typically delivers a 3:1 to 5:1 return over 24 months, measured as incremental revenue against total programme investment.
-The range varies significantly by sector, programme design, and member engagement.
-Retail and FMCG programmes with high transaction frequency tend to reach positive ROI faster than lower-frequency categories.
+A well-designed program typically delivers a 3:1 to 5:1 return over 24 months, measured as incremental revenue against total program investment.
+The range varies significantly by sector, program design, and member engagement.
+Retail and FMCG programs with high transaction frequency tend to reach positive ROI faster than lower-frequency categories.

-How do I measure loyalty programme ROI accurately?
+How do I measure loyalty program ROI accurately?

 The most reliable method is a control group comparison: track matched cohorts of members and non-members over the same period and measure the revenue, frequency, and retention differential.
 Where a control group is not available, pre/post enrolment analysis with a conservative discount factor is a reasonable alternative.

-What is the typical payback period for a loyalty programme?
+What is the typical payback period for a loyalty program?

-Most programmes reach payback (the point at which cumulative revenue gain exceeds total investment) between 12 and 18 months.
-Programmes launched with a focused pilot model tend to reach payback faster because they prove mechanics at lower cost before scaling.
+Most programs reach payback (the point at which cumulative revenue gain exceeds total investment) between 12 and 18 months.
+Programs launched with a focused pilot model tend to reach payback faster because they prove mechanics at lower cost before scaling.

 Why is measuring customer retention ROI important?